Geetha63/MS-Teams-Scripts/Group or TeamsCreationRestrictionPolicy/README.md

 3. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install

 # How to run the script
-To run the script you will need to either download it or copy and paste the script into Powershell
+To run the script you will need to either download it or copy and paste the script into PowerShell

 Provide the Global Administrator credentials or AzureAD Administrator credentials when it prompts